maciejpirog/cpp-effects/doc/refman.md

 };
 ```

 - `typename Answer` - The overall answer type of a handler that inherits from a particular `CmdClause`.
+Should be at least move-constructible.

 - `typename Cmd` - The handled command (a class that inherits from `Command`).